 - to take part in a jury workshop delivered by an experienced senior craft artist, giving the student an inside perspective of how selection committees assess exhibition proposals

-- and an opportunity to use these skills to jury the bi-annual Online Student Exhibition.
+- the opportunity to use these skills to jury the bi-annual Online Student Exhibition.

 Students are nominated by their institution for these awards.
 While CCBC routinely promotes the award to all institutions/organizations that provide material-based courses, we usually receive nominations from the jewellery programs at Vancouver Community College & Lasalle College and the ceramic’s program at Langara College.
 If your institution/organization would like to nominate students for this award please contact us awards(@)craftcouncilbc.ca.